Catalan, Scots independence drives enter new chapters

 Whether an independent Scotland would be economically viable, with or without North Sea oil, was the subject of much debate during the referendum.

-“The fact that we are such a big economy in Spain will help us,” said Erola Pairo, 33, president of the Catalan Center of Scotland in Edinburgh and a supporter of independence.
+“The fact that we are such a big economy in Spain will help us,” said Erola Pairo, 33, president of the Catalan Centre of Scotland in Edinburgh and a supporter of independence.

 Scotland, on the other hand, is already widely seen as a separate political entity.